ki14jaeh/Data-Analysis-Portfolio/20230907/README.md

 # Inflation and Bonds
 ## Rising Oil Prices
 Crude oil prices are beginning to upside as two of the largest crude exporters, China and Russia, prolongs their voluntary production cut[^1].
-The existing fear of inflation makes the inflationary pressure of rising oil prices particulary pulpable.
-With the 2024 Presidential Election on the horizon, rising gas prices are critical for President Biden's re-election campaign.
+With the 2024 Presidential Election on the horizon, rising gas prices is a problem for President Biden's re-election campaign.
 Last year, Biden has already utilized 180 mm barrels of the US Petroleum Reserve, which is now at the lowest level since 1983[^2].
 The fund has declined by approximately 300 mm barrels since Biden took office[^3].
 Though not as high as its 2022 peak, Crude Oil Futures (WTI) has seen a sharp increase in the last couple months.
 WTI closed at $86.87 on 9/6/2023 vs. its 52 week high of $92.64.
 ```
 import yfinance as yf
 import matplotlib.pyplot as plt